 Tax Consultant

-Graduates work for public accounting firms to serve clients of all shapes and sizes from the largest corporations to individual tax payers with the goal of advising them of the tax ramifications of the financial decisions they make.
+Graduates work for public accounting firms to serve clients, from the largest corporations to individual taxpayers, to advise them of the tax ramifications of their financial decisions.
 They also help them prepare and file their annual tax returns.
-Tax consultants often enjoy this career because their clients truly appreciate them and their expertise as they help their clients legally minimize their tax obligations.
+Tax consultants often enjoy this career because they help their clients legally minimize their tax obligations.

 Related Majors